MarcoBetti1/weBot/README.md

 - run the web bot, currently we have a main in weBot.py so we can just run that `python3 scripts/weBot.py`

 ### Current State:
-- Just learning selenium and other stuff so we currently have a bot with just username and password and it can navigate to the login screen and enter the fields.
+- Just learning selenium and other stuff
 - Secrets.py can store the login info seperate from the code for the bot.
-Also we will remove the main class from that eventually.
+- Main class calls some brains.py functions and passes the bot through
+- some simple behavior decisions are made in brains.py depending on length of text, engagement stats and some sentiment analasys